vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 ![image](https://user-images.githubusercontent.com/24211929/74639588-2b331880-5194-11ea-9c91-8e25b728bbab.png)

+> Before you set your servo IDs, here are some things to keep in mind.
+> You can only ID one servo at a time.
+Do not plug multiple servos into the ArbotiX when using the DYNAManger.
+> Make sure you label your servos as you ID them!
+This will make the assmebly phase go much faster
+> All servos come pre-set to ID # 1.
+However we still recomend that you use the DynaManager to set the ID on servo #1.
+This will make sure the servo's baud rate is set correctly, as well as allow you test the servo.
+> Most kits use only AX-12A or AX-18A servos.
+For these kits, you can simply ID the servos in sequential, increasing order for however many servos you have.

 **[U2D2](http://emanual.robotis.com/docs/en/parts/interface/u2d2/)**

-The Arbotix does not work with the DYNAMIXEL Wizard software, you will need a DYNAMIXEL U2D2 to ID your 106T servo.
+> The Arbotix does not work with the DYNAMIXEL Wizard software, you will need a DYNAMIXEL U2D2 to ID your 106T servo.
 I did try to use the Dynamanager software, however it was not intended for use with the 106T servos, it may or may not work: [here](https://learn.trossenrobotics.com/index.php/getting-started-with-the-arbotix/1-using-the-tr-dynamixel-servo-tool#&panel1-1)

-Provided the MX-106 servos are protocol 1, the DYNAMIXEL libraries for the arbotix Trossen Robotics(TR) have should work with the servo.
+> Provided the MX-106 servos are protocol 1, the DYNAMIXEL libraries for the arbotix Trossen Robotics(TR) have should work with the servo.
 If the servos are protocol 2, TR has had success in loading a previous version of the DYNAMIXEL software (Wizard 1.0) and firmware resetting an earlier version back to protocol 1.

 ![image](https://user-images.githubusercontent.com/24211929/74670811-edec7c00-51cf-11ea-902e-3f4da55e8b69.png)